 Iridocyclectomy: Removal of a portion of the iris and the ciliary body.
 This operation is also used for small iris melanomas.

 Transscleral resection: Surgically removing just a melanoma of the ciliary body or choroid.
 This type of surgery should only be done by doctors in cancer centers with a lot of experience in treating eye melanomas, because it is hard to remove the tumor without damaging the rest of the eye.
 This could lead to severe vision problems.

 Enucleation: Removal of the entire eyeball.
-This is used for larger melanomas, but it may also be done for some smaller melanomas if other treatment options would destroy useful vision in the eye anyway.
+This is used for larger melanomas, but it may also be done for some smaller melanomas if vision in the eye has already been lost or if other treatment options would destroy useful vision in the eye, anyway.

 During the same operation, an orbital implant is usually put in to take the place of the eyeball.
 The implant is made out of silicone or hydroxyapatite (a substance similar to bone).
 It is attached to the muscles that moved the eye, so it should move the same way as the eye would have.
 Within a few weeks after surgery, you visit an ocularist (a specialist in eye prostheses) to be fitted with an artificial eye, a thin shell that fits over the orbital implant and under the eyelids.
 The artificial eye will match the size and color of the remaining eye.
 Once it is in place, it will be hard to tell it apart from the real eye.